 To put these numbers in context, consider the following comparisons:

-- The 1,100 Teraflops speed of HiPerGator 2.0 is the same as the combined speed of 600 PlayStation 4 and 840 Xbox One gaming stations, if they could be made to work together effectively and efficiently on large data and complex problems.
+- The 1,100-teraflop speed of HiPerGator 2.0 is the same as the combined speed of 600 PlayStation 4 and 840 Xbox One gaming stations, if they could be made to work together effectively and efficiently on large data and complex problems.

-- The human brain is estimated to have the power equivalent to 20 Petaflops.
+- The human brain is estimated to have the power equivalent of 20 petaflops.

-- The 120 TeraByte of RAM memory, not the 1 PetaByte of long-term disk storage, of HiPerGator 2.0 can hold 240 million books.
+- The 120 terabytes of RAM (not the 1 petabyte of long-term disk storage) of HiPerGator 2.0 can hold 240 million books.

 Electrical power and performance measures

 Some researchers are interested in monitoring electrical power consumption of their computations.
 The SLURM scheduler generates a power summary at the of a job; by using SLURM directives you can control many details of your job, such as whether all tasks run on a single node and whether the node has the Intel processors or AMD processors.
 However, because a HiPerGator is a production system, we do not allow users to change the frequency of processors, or to do other research that would involve full dedication of hardware and root access.